freeCodeCamp/freeCodeCamp/guide/english/angularjs/index.md

 ---
 ## AngularJS

-AngularJS (versions 1.x) is an open source front-end JavaScript framework.
-AngularJS extends HTML to develop rich and powerful front-ends.
+AngularJS (versions 1.x) is an open source front-end JavaScript framework Developed by Google.
+AngularJS extends HTML and CSS to develop rich and powerful front-ends.
 It reduces the repetitive use of HTML code.
 This repetition can be avoided by using the directives provided by AngularJS which saves much time and effort.
+AngularJS extends HTML attributes with Directives, and binds data to HTML with Expressions.

 **Install**: